mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 She made herbal tea and got out some pineapple cakes.
 "Christian has been kind of depressed lately," Gyuna said.
 "He's not liking his living situation since all of his roommates party so much.
 And I've been kind of depressed too.
 And you seem like you're also depressed."

 "Yay, we're all depressed," I said unenthusiastically.
 I sighed.
-"Whyyy.
+"Whyyy?
 Why does life suck?"

 "It happens.
 But you've got a date with Bryce tonight!
 You better not hurt him.
 And you better pay for his meal."